geraldcs/dwad-project-1/README.md

 # Travera

 ## Summary
+The live demo for the web application can be accessed here: [Travera](https://geraldcs.github.io/dwad-project-1/)

 ### Premise
 Travera is a website where it allows the users to explore and discover different parts of Davao City.
 ### Context and Justification